simraali14/azure_insider_threat_detection/02_anomaly_detection/README.md

 ## Step 2) Model Training ([train_isolation_forest.ipynb](train_isolation_forest.ipynb))

 This notebook is designed to train an Isolation Forest model for anomaly detection.
 The goal is to identify anomalous user behavior that may indicate insider threats.
-The notebook loads in the engineered feature dataset from the previous step and trains an isolatin model, specifying that 7% of the dataset should be flagged as anomalous.
+The notebook loads in the engineered feature dataset from the previous step and trains an isolation model, specifying that 7% of the dataset should be flagged as anomalous.
 This percentage can be adjusted based on your usecase.
 The result of the models inference on the data is then stored in a dataset that includes each user and their anomalous score (ranges from 0.0 to 1.0, with 1.0 being the most anomalous) and anomalous prediction (0 - non anomalous, 1 - anomalous)